Spinnaker: Spinnaker launching and dousing systems

-Spinnaker chute
+Spinnaker chutes

-A spinnaker chute is usually a tube or aperture in the deck close to the forestay, for the launching and recovery of the spinnaker.
-They are most commonly found on modern dinghy designs, and updated older classes.
-To allow recovery of the spinnaker into the chute, one or more recovery patches are fitted to the spinnaker, to which the tail of the spinnaker halyard is attached or passed through.
-The spinnaker and its halyard thus form a continuous loop, passing through the chute.
+A spinnaker chute is a means of launching and dousing (recovering) the spinnaker.
+Found most commonly on modern dinghy designs and updated older classes, it often consists of a tube or an aperture mounted on the deck close to the forestay.
+To allow recovery of the spinnaker into the chute during dousing, the spinnaker is fitted with one or more recovery patches to, or through which, the tail of the spinnaker halyard is attached or passed; the spinnaker head and its halyard form a continuous loop, passing through the chute.

-If the spinnaker chute penetrates the hull and is required to be watertight, it takes the form of a hard tube sealed to the hull at both ends.
+If the spinnaker chute is within the hull and is required to be watertight, it takes the form of a hard tube sealed to the hull at both ends.
 If a watertight arrangement is not required, a cloth tube may be used to contain the lowered spinnaker.
-Various types of spinnakers, can be used with it.
-Asymmetrical spinnakers are often paired with chutes.